Struggling to get interviews?

 Depending on your background and target role, these additional resume sections can help set you apart from other candidates:

 Keep in mind that these sections are optional.
-If they’re not relevant to the position you want, it’s better not to include them.
+If they’re not relevant to the position you want, leaving them off your resume is best.

 What not to include on a US resume